-The Norwegian Refugee Council (NRC), an organization that aids--and often employs-- people who have been forced to flee their homes due to war and conflict, offers aid in harder-to-reach displaced communities.
-Government regulations, limited connectivity, and an unwieldy provisioning workload hindered NRC’s ability to provide aid most effectively.
+The Norwegian Refugee Council (NRC), an organisation that aids--and often employs-- people who have been forced to flee their homes due to war and conflict.
+This work often takes place in harder-to-reach communities.
+Legislation challenges, limited connectivity, and a large provisioning workload hindered NRC’s ability to provide aid most effectively.

 Partners in action

-NRC quickly realized that adopting a cloud-first strategy while temporarily maintaining a hybrid infrastructure was their best solution.
-The organization also discovered that by partnering with NetHope tech companies, the initiative could be accomplished on a small budget.
+After discussing its challenges with its peers, NRC quickly realised that adopting a cloud-first strategy while temporarily maintaining a hybrid infrastructure was its best solution.
+The organisation also discovered that by partnering with NetHope tech companies, the initiative could be accomplished on a smaller budget.

-NRC placed the Okta Identity Cloud at the core of its infrastructure, allowing it to adopt and provide easy access to new cloud-based apps as well as integrate with existing on-prem solutions.
-By implementing Okta, users could avoid going through a VPN, which increases workers’ productivity and kept them secure despite the regulatory issues and limited bandwidth requirements in many remote locations.
+NRC placed the Okta Identity Cloud at the core of its infrastructure, allowing it to adopt and provide easy access to new cloud-based apps, as well as integrate with existing on-prem solutions.
+By implementing Okta Multi-Factor Authentication, users can avoid going through a VPN, which increases workers’ productivity and keeps them secure despite limited bandwidth requirements in many remote locations.

 A Zero Trust approach

 This solution is part of a new Zero Trust strategy that puts emphasis on securing people and data, instead of a network perimeter.
-A strong, granular approach to security is particularly important for NRC because the people it helps are already so vulnerable, and their data is highly sensitive.
-By deploying Multi-Factor Authentication, NRC increased security and made it easier for workers to access the apps they need to do their jobs.
+A strong, granular approach to security is particularly important for NRC because the people it serves are already vulnerable, and their data is highly sensitive.
+By deploying Multi-Factor Authentication, NRC increased security and simplified user access to apps.

 Closer to the cloud

-NRC has also partnered with Okta on a new initiative: integrating VMware Workspace ONE with Okta.
-This new project will strengthen the organization’s Zero Trust framework by providing the organization with increased visibility into the devices being utilized in the field, the ability to help employees requesting access from new devices, and actionability to make fine-grained access policies and decisions.
+NRC also partnered with Okta on another initiative: integrating VMware Workspace ONE with Okta.
+This project will strengthen the organisation’s Zero Trust framework by providing it with: increased visibility into the devices being utilised in the field; the ability to help employees requesting access from new devices; and actionability to make fine-grained access policies and decisions.

 A streamlined workflow

-Ultimately, NRC plans to completely eliminate its on-prem technology by sunsetting Active Directory in favor of Okta’s Universal Directory.
-By setting up Universal Directory as its identity master, NRC will stretch its budget farther by saving on maintenance and licencing costs, as well as costs related to provisioning and other labor-intensive IT tasks.
+Ultimately, NRC plans to completely eliminate its on-premises technology by sunsetting Active Directory in favour of Okta’s Universal Directory.
+By implementing Universal Directory as its identity master, NRC will stretch its budget farther by saving on maintenance and licensing costs, as well as costs related to provisioning and other labour-intensive IT tasks.

 When our staff works on a crisis, wherever they are in the world, having seamless and secure access to our applications is fundamental for communications, for quick decision-making, and, ultimately, for doing the work that we do every day.
 An interruption can mean you're offline for half a day, and that can really delay aid and operations.Pietro Galli, Head of ICT at Norwegian Refugee Council